 Commodity Exchanges worldwide deal in precious metals such as gold and silver, other elements such as copper and platinum as well as crude oil, food grain, oilseeds, and loads of other stuff.
 Their prices fluctuate according to the demand and supply principle that governs the market.

-The year 2020 offers a lot of opportunities for diversifying income.
+The year 2023 offers a lot of opportunities for diversifying income.
 Inflation rates around the world vary.
-However, they do take toll on a single income.
+However, they do take a toll on a single income.

 Provides an excellent source of additional income.
-In 2020, you can shed inhibitions and enter network marketing.
+In 2023, you can shed inhibitions and enter network marketing.
 Utilize your social network, relatives, and friends to promote and sell excellent products offered by leading companies around the world.
-This can be done in spare time and on weekends and holidays.
+This can be done in your spare time and on weekends and holidays.

 Surveys and Coupons:

-Online surveys conducted by major organizations and free shopping vouchers are an excellent way to augment your income in 2020.
-It is a myth that only economically weaker sections of the society patronize free shopping vouchers and indulge in online surveys.
+Online surveys conducted by major organizations and free shopping vouchers are excellent ways to augment your income in 2023.
+It is a myth that only economically weaker sections of society patronize free shopping vouchers and indulge in online surveys.

-Indeed, anyone with a decent income can also engage in these gainful activities in 2020.
-The money you earn or save by means of online surveys and free shopping vouchers can be diverted to high return investments.
+Indeed, anyone with a decent income can also engage in these gainful activities in 2023.
+The money you earn or save by means of online surveys and free shopping vouchers can be diverted to high-return investments.

 Having a stable job and the accompanying income is fair enough.
 However, trends indicate that most organizations will reduce their dependence on office-based jobs.

-The main reason for this is the higher cost of real estate required to open offices and expensive man-hours wasted on commutes.
+The main reason for this is the higher cost of real estate required to open offices and the expensive man-hours wasted on commutes.
 Depending on an office-based job may be earning you lesser while costing you dearly.
-You can avoid this money mistake in 2020.
+You can avoid this money mistake in 2023.

 A survey by FlexJobs and figures from the US Bureau of Labor Statistics indicate, between three and four percent of America’s labor force now works by telecommuting.
 Meaning, they work from home or any other location of their choice.
-Additionally, projections are that telecommute jobs worldwide will increase by up to five percent by 2020.
+Additionally, projections are that telecommuting jobs worldwide will increase by up to five percent by 2023.

 However, working abroad has inherent benefits such as tax-free salaries in some countries, relocation allowances, extra pay for working in distant lands, and perks including free housing.
 Additionally, you can also stash away money legally in offshore bank accounts, if permitted by the laws of your native land.